Types of mortgage explained

 Variable rate mortgages include tracker mortgages and discount mortgages.

-This is where your interest rate follows the Bank of England’s base lending rate.
+A tracker mortgage is where your interest rate follows the Bank of England’s base lending rate with a fixed amount added on top.

 - When the tracker mortgage rate is low, you could take the opportunity to overpay each month.